Infrared heaters are designed to provide warmth and comfort for commercial, industrial, and some approved residential applications.

 - Clearances to combustibles warning signs are posted and the area around the heater is free of combustible materials.

-- The manufacturer’s Installation, Operation and Service manual is legible and is kept in a clean, dry place.
+- The manufacturer’s Installation, Operation, and Maintenance manual is legible and is kept in a clean, dry place.
 Contact the manufacturer for replacement.

 - All warning labels are attached and legible.
 Contact the manufacturer for replacement.